-The happiest people of this world and the unhappiest
+The happiest people and the unhappiest

 people of this world often experience similar things in